If you’re a musician who lives in an apartment with roommates, then being able to play your electric guitar through headphones is essential.

 Another convenient way to play electric guitar through headphones is to connect it to your mobile device, whether it is a smartphone or tablet.
 To do this, you’ll need to purchase a digital guitar interface designed for mobile devices.
 Then, you’ll use an application for your amp sims, similar to a VST plugin.

 If you’re on an iPhone or iPad, I’d recommend using the iRig HD 2 interface.
 The iRig is one of the most well-known interfaces for mobile devices.
 It’s simple, portable, and sounds great.
 Once you’ve connected your guitar to an iOS device, you can download Jam Up Pro or Bias FX Mobile by Positive Grid for your guitar tones.
-The quality of these amp simulator apps are identical to the desktop VST plugins that I mentioned in the previous example, so these are my go to.
+The quality of these amp simulator apps are identical to the desktop VST plugins that I mentioned in the previous example, so these are my go-to.
 They even integrate with Garage Band, so you can record your music right on your mobile device.

 If you’re on an Android device, I’d recommend the iRig UA guitar interface.
 It’s essentially the same as the iRig HD 2 but designed for Android.
 For your guitar tones, you can use Amplitube for Android, which comes free when you buy the iRig.

-5. Use a Digital Effects Possessor
+5. Use a Multi-Effects Possessor

 Digital effects processors are an all in one solution for playing guitar through headphones.
 The main purpose of these units is to provide a high-quality simulation of amplifiers and effects pedals.